SmartHomePrivacyProject/DeepVCFingerprinting/datasets/README.md

 `Amazon_Echo_Dataset/traffic_alexa` includes both the original pcap files captured by tcpdump and also the processed csv files (which only includes timestamp, size, the direction of each packet).

+*To run our code, please use the csv files.*

 `Amazon_Echo_Dataset/voice_commands_automated_alexa` includes the voice recordings we used for data collection.

 Goolge_Home_Dataset has 100 classes for closed-world setting.
 Each class has 1500 traffic traces.